csauve/t3hz0r.com/content/post/halo-ce-on-linux/index.md

 Unfortunately, enabling MSAA in the `nvidia-settings` control panel resulted in a black screen for Halo.
 FXAA worked.

+---

+I hope this has been a useful guide for you.
+If you have any questions or suggestions, please [get in touch](/about).
+See you ingame!

 [wine]: https://www.winehq.org/
 [hce]: https://www.halopedia.org/Halo_Custom_Edition
 [nouveau]: https://nouveau.freedesktop.org/wiki/